XiYun0/XiYun0/README.md

 # Hi there 👋

-I am a student of Control Engineering:point_left:, and I am switching to computer💻
+I am a student of control engineering ,and I am turning to computer💻

 - 🧐 Interested in full stack.
 Recent focus on backend.
 - 🌱 currently learning Java